 In the early days of sales tax collection it was easy enough for a state to identify the types of transactions on which it could demand payment.
 Typical transactions were localized and minimal.
 Now, fast forward to today’s business landscape where many commercial channels exist and cross-border transactions are the norm.
 Vendors of all sorts and sizes are likely to engage in business transactions with others across the United States, and quite possibly the world.

-A diverse marketplace makes collecting on sales tax, filing the proper returns and no previewcomplying with sales tax laws a challenge.
+A diverse marketplace makes collecting on sales tax, filing the proper returns and complying with sales tax laws a challenge.
 Accounting professionals and business owners alike may overlook this pass-through tax compared to federal and state income tax, but failure to comply with sales tax laws should not be underestimated.
 To minimize risks and avoid the sales tax audit, you have to fully educate yourself on sales tax and help your clients understand the implications for their business.

 Sales Tax 101